top of page

 So, what should we do with discarded plastics?

 Here’s where we can spend weeks reading hundreds of articles on what to do with post-consumer plastics.
-The problem is complex and involves many varied steps, some of which are not yet known.
+The problem is complex and involves many steps, some of which are unknown.
 We must enter the world of chemical and environmental engineering.
 Many companies and research centers are trying to learn what to do with discarded plastics.
 We should all applaud and support these efforts.
 This is a good problem to solve!

-For example, researchers are looking into grinding up plastic and adding it to road asphalt, similar to how ground up tires are sometimes added to road asphalt.
+For example, researchers are investigating grinding up plastic and adding it to road asphalt, similar to how ground-up tires are sometimes added to road asphalt.

 This is where all the TV, radio, and Internet speeches fall short.
 They skip the part about where the recycled plastic is to go.